ajaybhuj/Javascript-project/README.md

 Overall, this project provides a straightforward example of using JavaScript to dynamically change the background color of a webpage based on user interaction with buttons.

+Code Explanation:

+const body = document.querySelector("body");: This line selects the body element of the HTML document using the document.querySelector method.
+It assigns this reference to the variable body for easier access.

+const btns = body.querySelectorAll(".button");: This line selects all elements with the class "button" within the body.
+The result is a NodeList containing references to these button elements, and it is assigned to the variable btns.

+btns.forEach((b) => { ... });: This code iterates over each button in the NodeList (btns) using the forEach method.

+b.addEventListener("click", (e) => { ... });: For each button (b), an event listener is added for the "click" event.
+When a button is clicked, the provided arrow function is executed.

+if (e.target.id === "grey") { body.style.backgroundColor = e.target.id; }: Inside the click event handler, this checks if the clicked button's ID is "grey."
+If true, it sets the background color of the body to grey.

+if (e.target.id === "white") { body.style.backgroundColor = e.target.id; }, if (e.target.id === "yellow") { body.style.backgroundColor = e.target.id; }, if (e.target.id === "blue") { body.style.backgroundColor = e.target.id; }: Similar checks for the other button colors (white, yellow, blue) and sets the background color accordingly.

+In summary, the JavaScript code listens for clicks on the colored buttons, identifies the clicked button, and changes the background color of the page based on the button's color.
+The e.target.id represents the ID of the clicked button.

 ## HTML & CSS Code

 ```html